Schonsso/Hy-TechOS/README.md

 # Hy-TechOS
-A plan for programming a computer operating system which is simple and futuristic.
+A plan for programming a computer operating system which is simple and futuristic, programmed in C language.